Ben Mankiewicz: 2003–present: Turner Classic Movies

 Podcasts, and again in 2022 and 2023.
 The Plot Thickens was also awarded the Best Branded Podcast at the 2021 Adweek Podcast Awards.
 The second season chronicled the tumultuous production of The Bonfire of the Vanities (1990), the third profiled Lucille Ball, and the fourth season profiled Pam Grier.

-On June 6, 2024, the series' fifth season, which chronicled film director John Ford's life and career, began streaming.
+On June 6, 2024, the fifth season of The Plot Thickens, which chronicled film director John Ford's life and career, began streaming.
 A sixth season chronicling the troubled production of Joseph L. Mankiewicz's Cleopatra (1963) began streaming in July 2025.
+A seventh season about Stanley Kubrick, in partnership with the Criterion Collection, will begin streaming on September 24, 2026.

 In 2023, Mankiewicz began hosting a second podcast series Talking Pictures, in which he interviewed several personalities, including Mel Brooks, Nancy Meyers, and Patty Jenkins.
 A second season has been renewed, which began streaming in November 2024.
 It features interviews with Bill Murray, Margot Robbie, Carol Burnett, and Henry Winkler among others.

 Other ventures

 In 2008, Mankiewicz was hired to co-host the nationally syndicated television series At the Movies, alongside Ben Lyons.
 While Lyons's credentials as a film critic were criticized, Mankiewicz received a favorable reception among television viewers.
 Regardless, this incarnation was cancelled after one season, and they were replaced by A. O. Scott and Michael Phillips.
 In response, Mankiewicz stated: "I loved working on this show, every moment of it ...
 It was an honor to continue a broadcast legacy not merely started by Roger Ebert and Gene Siskel, but created by them.
 No doubt the show is in good hands."

 Mankiewicz co-hosted the online film review series What the Flick?! on The Young Turks Network, alongside fellow critics Christy Lemire, Matt Atchity, and Alonso Duralde.
 In August 2018, Lemire posted on her website What the Flick?! had officially ended.
 The series was reformatted into the web series and podcast Breakfast All Day hosted by Lemire and Duralde.

 Mankiewicz has made cameo appearances in the Lifetime television movie The Bling Ring (2011) and the action film White House Down (2013).
 He also appears regularly on other shows as a political and media commentator, including The Michael Brooks Show in 2017.
 In 2019, he became a news contributor for CBS News Sunday Morning.
 He was among the people interviewed for the documentary film Memory: The Origins of Alien (2019).